Kinetic Content

 Kinetic Content is an American television production company launched in 2010 that creates and produces content on a global scale.
 Led by founder and CEO Chris Coelen, Kinetic has been part of Peter Chernin's The North Road Company, since June 2022.

 Kinetic series include the global Netflix series Love Is Blind The Ultimatum and Perfect Match; the series Married at First Sight, which ranks as Lifetime's number one series; Claim to Fame for ABC/Hulu and Love Without Borders for Bravo.
 Kinetic's upcoming slate features projects for numerous networks including Netflix, Amazon, Peacock, ABC/Hulu, Bravo, and Max.

+In September 2010, German entertainment & distribution company Red Arrow Entertainment Group had announced that they have acquired a 51% majority stake in Los Angeles-based American production company Kinetic Content, with Kinetic Content became a subsidiary of Red Arrow Entertainment Group.